Volume 12, Issue 1 (1-2024) J. Pediatr. Rev 2024, 12(1): 73-78 | Back to browse issues page

 XML Print

-1- Department of Laboratory Diagnostics, Institute for Children's Diseases, Clinical Center of Montenegro, Podgorica, Montenegro. , marinaj@ucg.ac.me
+1- Department of Laboratory Diagnostics, Institute of Children’s Diseases, Clinical Center of Montenegro, Podgorica, Montenegro. , marinaj@ucg.ac.me

-2- Department of Pathological Physiology, Medical Faculty, University of Montenegro, Podgorica, Montenegro.
+2- Department of Pathological Physiology, Faculty of Medicine, University of Montenegro, Podgorica, Montenegro.

-3- Center for Health System Evidence and Research in Public Health, Department of Health Statistics, Institute for Public Health of Montenegro, Podgorica, Montenegro.
+3- Department of Health Statistics, Center of Health System Evidence and Research in Public Health, Institute for Public Health of Montenegro, Podgorica, Montenegro.

-Evidence Acquisition: The aim of this brief narrative review is to examine the latest data published in the last five years using databases such as PubMed, Scopus, Unpaywall (COBISS), and EBSCO to emphasize the major current findings in research related to this topic.
+Evidence Acquisition: This brief narrative review examines the latest data published in the last five years using various databases, such as PubMed, Scopus, Unpaywall (COBISS), and EBSCO to emphasize the major current findings in research related to this topic.

 Type of Study: Narrative Review | Subject: Pediatric Endocrinology